-The Oregon Small Schools Association cooperates with COSA and OSBA in support of legislative activities effecting Oregon’s public schools.
+The Oregon Small Schools Association cooperates with COSA and OSBA in support of legislative activities affecting Oregon’s public schools.
 OSSA also maintains a lobbying presence on behalf of issues of critical importance to small schools through the employment of a professional lobbyist and the presence of an active Legislation & Policy Committee.
 The Legislation & Policy Committee is composed of one representative from each region plus the chair.
 Regional representatives serve as alternates on the Legislative & Policy Committee.
-The current chair is Peter Tarzian.

-While OSSA has a broad legislative platform, it has also identified its most important priorities which include:
+While OSSA has a broad legislative platform, it has also identified its priorities, which include: